 - Speed to results: Google Ads delivers traffic within hours.
 SEO takes three to six months to gain traction.

-- Cost per lead: Google Ads costs $5 to $50+ per click, with no residual value.
+- Cost per lead: Google Ads costs add up per click with no residual value.
 SEO costs more upfront but the cost per lead drops dramatically over time.

 - Long-term ROI: SEO wins decisively over twelve months or more.
 The traffic is essentially free once you rank, and the investment compounds.